What to do

 You will be performing this discipline from start to finish and with consistent engagement, and should consider:

-- what makes your chosen discipline distinct, and how the discipline has developed over time
+• what makes your chosen discipline distinct, how it has developed over time, and how tribal variations influence its style and expression

-- what narrative your item is conveying, and how you will communicate it through your chosen discipline
+• what narrative your item is conveying, and how you will communicate this clearly through your chosen discipline

-- how you would like the audience to respond to your performance.
+• how you would like the audience to respond, and what strategies you will use to maintain energy, accuracy, and engagement throughout your performance.

 Kupu Māori